 23 July 2018

-For most of us, arrival to Kuala Lumpur would be through the airport and likely from KLIA or klia2.
+For most of us, arrival to Kuala Lumpur would be through the airport and likely from Kuala Lumpur International Airport Terminal 1 (KLIA) or Terminal 2 (klia2).

 There are many options available for you upon arrival and one of which is to use car hailing services – Grab.